NYC · Live Music · 2026

 Secondary Market Reality

 StubHub, SeatGeek, and Vivid Seats are the main secondary platforms.
-Prices fluctuate — often highest immediately after a show sells out, then again in the final days before the performance.
-The sweet spot for secondary market buying is typically 2–4 weeks before the show for most major tours.
+Prices are typically highest immediately after a sell-out, then drop 2–4 weeks before the show as the event approaches.
+The sweet spot for secondary market buying is usually 2–4 weeks out for most tours.

 Last-Minute Option